What is a host computer?

 In a small publishing environment, this type of system can be used to catalog existing content, marketing materials, graphics, and photos that are constantly used by writers, editors, and designers when creating a collection of information for distribution.
 Writers can create initial drafts and copy them to a specified folder on the host computer, where an editor can retrieve, edit, and return drafts with necessary changes.
 As the process continues, the content can be moved to a secondary location or folder where the folio designers work with the content to determine the concept, design the pages, and build the folio so it is ready for distribution.

-See also What is Windows Shell?
+See also What is scroll lock?

 When licensing software, a host computer is sometimes required to host a data file, containing specific hardware and network information about each client, designed to run the software application for its user.
 This computer is often called a license server or key server because it will provide remote authorization from its location to a predetermined number of users or software locations for legal use in a network environment.
 Along with many other uses, a host computer can serve a multitude of purposes to aid in the efficient operation of a running network.